TH3ndr1/flashcards/docs/functional-logic.md

   - Want to study only French verbs from Chapter 1 that are due soon?
   - Create a "Smart Playlist!"
   - You tell it what to look for (deck, tags, how new/old the cards are, if they are due), give it a name, and it makes a special study list for you.
+- **Save Your Deck as a PDF:**
+  - When you're editing a deck, you can save it as a PDF file to view or print.
+It will have your questions, answers, and even use the special fonts or colors you like!

 ### 3.2.
 Time to Study!
 (Practice)